Logotyp Jordbruksverket

 A genetically modified variety may only be registered during the period which the genetic modification that the variety consists of is approved.

-The stringency of the requirements placed on the variety depend on the group of plants that it belongs to.
+The stringency of the requirements placed on the variety depend on the plant groups that it belongs to.
 There are also different approaches for registration of new varieties in the different plant groups.

 The different plant groups are

-• ordinary varieties of agricultural plants or vegetables
+• ordinary varieties of agricultural species or vegetables

-• conservation varieties of agricultural plants or vegetables
+• conservation varieties of agricultural species or vegetables

 • amateur varieties of vegetables